 Fujimoto Golf Chromatic Putter Hand Engraved Iura by Ryouhei Handmade

-(Custom Order 12 to 16 weeks.
+(Custom Order 12 weeks.
 Send us a message to check if any are in stock.)

 The Art of Putter-making

-Today, Minobu Fujimoto’s soul and spirit still lays within and in the hands of his beloved grandchild, Ryohei Fujimoto.
-And it will continue to be passed on to the many generations to come.
+Today, Minobu Fujimoto’s soul and spirit still lie within and in the hands of his beloved grandchild, Ryohei Fujimoto.
+And it will continue to be passed on to the many generations.

-Ryohei Fujimoto is the third generation family member that was passed on with an important piece of advice from his grandfather Minobu Fujimoto.
-The hammer forged swan neck is what was used to represent the family name in the late 60’s when milled putters did not exist.
+Ryohei Fujimoto is the third generation family member passed on an important piece of advice from his grandfather Minobu Fujimoto.
+The hammer forged swan neck was used to represent the family name in the late 60s when milled putters did not exist.
 While most putters during this time were casted, blacksmith Minobu Fujimoto altered forgings of #2 irons into putter shapes believing that players would find a difference.